Strategy for the department of the built environment 2014-2020

 We offer solutions for increasingly scarce space in our living environment with a focus on rezoning, reuse and restructuring.

-The topics run through our current research programmes and disciplines and will lead our teaching and research.
+The themes run through our current research programmes and disciplines and will lead our teaching and research.
 They are characterised by their multi-scale nature: from building materials at a micro level to urban design at a macro level.
-In addition, the topics have a multidisciplinary character and require an integral approach with man as user at the centre.
+In addition, the themes have a multidisciplinary character and require an integral approach with man as user at the centre.

 For us the 2020 Strategy is a dot on the horizon.
 The realisation requires long-term planning and the right phasing.
 In the first phase, the activities are done required to form a solid basis and to realise quick wins.
 In the second phase (2015 to 2017) we will further develop and implement the plans.
 The final phase (until 2020) consists of evaluation and adjustment.
 Our ambitions require commitment and a proactive attitude from all employees and students.
 Multidisciplinary partnership within and beyond the faculty are central to this.
 The frameworks have been defined.
 Shaping the interpretation and final translation of our ambitions is for all of us together.